billstclair/spokes/server/README.md

 * `npm run start:server`

-If your web server automatically upgrades to HTTPS, you'll need to proxy to get to the non-encrypted websocket server.
+If your web server automatically upgrades to HTTPS, or you prefer to leave off the ":8080" from the Server URL, you'll need to proxy to get to the non-encrypted websocket server.
 Do this by installing Apache `mod_proxy_wstunnel`:

     $ sudo a2enmod proxy_wstunnel
     $ sudo service apache2 restart

 Then add to either your Apache virtual host configuration or to an `.htaccess` file, the following:

-    ProxyPass "/spokes-server/"  "ws://localhost:8080/"
+    ProxyPass "/spokes-server"  "ws://localhost:8080/"

-`/spokes-server/` has to match the contents of `site/server.txt`, from which the client loads the server default.
+`/spokes-server` has to match the contents of `site/server.txt`, from which the client loads the server default.